grimace/Datanucleus-Cassandra-Plugin/README.markdown

 Building
 --------

-You no longer need to manually install the cassandra depdenencies when building.
+You no longer need to manually install the cassandra dependencies when building.
 They will be installed and deployed automatically by maven.

 Roadmap